Robert Hertzberg: Environment

 In August 2020, Hertzberg voted against the bill AB-345, which would have required a minimum setback distance of 2,500 between oil wells and public areas where children are present, in a 5–4 decision.
 The bill's author, State Assemblyman Al Muratsuchi, has said that there was strong opposition from oil and gas industry trade unions, who the Los Angeles Times has noted are major supporters of Democratic candidates.
 Hertzberg said that he opposed the bill because it was redundant as Governor Gavin Newsom had already signed another bill in 2019 with similar intentions of setting up buffer zones.
 This decision prompted the local chapter of the youth-led environmental activism group Sunrise Movement to protest outside of his home in Van Nuys.

-Hertzberg was also a prominent critic of legislation that would have reduced offshore drilling in California.
+In 2022, Sen. Hertzberg partnered with the Governor’s office to secure the passage of multiple historic climate measures, including SB 1137 which created a set back of 3,200 feet for all oil wells and established a first in the nation ban on single use plastics with Sb 54.
+Both bills had languished in the legislature for years before Senator Hertzberg got them both passed in his final year in office.

+In early 2023, after leaving office, Hertzberg was named as a senior fellow to the Mission Possible Partnership, an alliance of climate leaders focused on supercharging efforts to decarbonise some of the world’s highest-emitting industries in the next 10 years.

 Los Angeles County Board of Supervisors

 As of 2022, Hertzberg is running to represent the third district on the Los Angeles County Board of Supervisors.
-Hertzberg's son is running to fill his father's old seat.
+Hertzberg's son ran to fill his father's old seat, but lost to Caroline Menjivar.